Skip navigation

 The reason why

-Sometimes people even say “the reason why is because” (e.g., “the reason why I left is because I was tired”), which is a triple use of expressions expressing the same concept.
+Sometimes people even say “the reason why is because,” which is a triple use of expressions expressing the same concept (e.g., “the reason why I left is because I was tired”).

-Especially in formal, written English, revise your sentences using these redundant forms.
+Especially in formal, written English, revise any sentences where you may have used these redundant forms.

 Avoiding wordy “the reason why (is because)”